Canada builds LNG army for West Coast, may come up short

 Foreign workers could ease some of that strain, but Canada clamped down on its controversial temporary foreign worker program after a spate of recent abuses, raising the risks projects might not fill jobs quickly and easily.

-Royal Dutch Shell, Chevron Corp and Malaysia’s Petronas [PETR.UL] are all contemplating projects in British Columbia, but none have made final decisions on developments worth C$175 billion ($161.2 billion).
+Royal Dutch Shell (RDSa.L), Chevron Corp (CVX.N) and Malaysia’s Petronasare all contemplating projects in British Columbia, but none have made final decisions on developments worth C$175 billion ($161.2 billion).

 “I want to move a project forward as quickly as I reasonably can,” Marvin Odum, President of Shell’s U.S. subsidiary and a member of the Anglo-Dutch company’s executive committee, told reporters at a Vancouver LNG conference last month.